Eczema affects 1 in 10 Adults

 COVID-19 has impacted our lifestyles.
 With people staying at home, our diet, health, fitness levels, mental state, and what we are exposed to in our environments daily have changed.
 For some people, stress levels have increased – due to changes in employment, worry over the virus, and uncertainty of the future – which is a risk factor of eczema.

 According to an article in Nutrients – Dietary Choices and Habits during COVID-19 Lockdown: Experience from Poland – during the lockdown, people put down fruit and vegetables and picked up red meat, dairy, and fast food.
 Alcohol consumption and smoking also increased.

-An imbalanced, unhealthy diet and lack of exercise can cause make eczema worse.
-With people consuming more saturated fats and refined carbohydrates or exposing their skin to more cigarette smoke during the lockdown, it would not be hard to link an increase in eczema cases COVID-19.
+An imbalanced, unhealthy diet and lack of exercise can make eczema worse.
+With people consuming more saturated fats and refined carbohydrates or exposing their skin to more cigarette smoke during the lockdown, it would be hard not to link an increase in eczema to COVID-19.